Job Schedule: Full Time Standard Hours: 40 Job Shift: Shift 1 Shift Details:

 Solid analytical capabilities.

-Critical thinking, problem solving and deductive reasoning skills
+Strong critical thinking, problem solving and deductive reasoning skills.

-Converse clearly using appropriate verbal and body language.
+Strong ability to converse clearly using appropriate verbal and written communications as well as conveying positive body language.

 We take great care of careers.